cripplet/langmuir-hash/README.md

 # Monte-Carlo Monolayer Hashing Simulation

-N.B.: This was written in 2012 and probably for Python 2.7, possibly 2.4.
-To get this to work in Python 3.7 may require some work.

-N.B.: If there is a significant rewrite of this, I would recommend porting over to the [Bazel](https://bazel.build/) build system.

 This is a Monte Carlo simluation for predicting the hashing patterns of nanoparticles deposited on a Langmuir trough.

 The simulation is invoked via `./hash.py -h`.